 Cactus Kirkland restaurant also has a fun interior.

 Explore more upscale options along Park Lane at the stylish Ristorante Paradiso (Italian) pictured above.
 Feast Brasserie (French) is another fantastic choice.

-Or opt for a more casual meal at Zeek's Pizza on Park Lane.
+Or opt for a more casual meal at Zeek's Pizza on Park Lane in Kirkland.